Clemapfel/jluna/docs/manual.md

 + **linear** indexing treats the array as 1-dimensional and returns the n-th value in column-major order
 + **multi-dimensional** indexing requires one index per dimension and returns the array as if the index was a spacial coordinate

-To keep with C-convention, indices in `jluna` are 0-based instead of 1-based.
+To keep with C-convention, indices in `jluna` are 0-based (rather than 1-based, like in julia).

 ```cpp
 jluna::Array<Int64, 3> array = Main["array"];